beajoynes/netbox-evaluation/PTN/PTN.md

 * Incomplete dataset
 * Fields / acronyms people don't know the meaning of!
 (E.g. TM requirement)
 * No population model document for NRTS 2 (There was for NRTS 1)
+* Confusion of where dummy locations come into play/ how far it goes as lat/long exist

 ### Best practices for import
 * fresh netbox instance